-Like most players I have a large number of mouthpieces including many of the classic pieces such as Brilharts, Otto Links (Florida), Meyer, and Selmer in addition to some modern classics from makers such as Ralph Morgan.
+Like most players I have a large number of mouthpieces including many of the classic pieces such as Brilharts, Otto Links (Florida), Meyer, and Selmer in addition to some modern classics from makers such as Ralph Morgan, site.

 I mostly use Fibracell reeds for practice and performance.

 For mouthpiece testing I use a variety of reeds including Alexanders, Rico, Rico Royals, Hemke, Vandoren(blue box), Vandoren ZZ's, and Vandoren V12 (for clarinet).